-• Enroll for more than 15 hours

-• Serve on a University recruitment team (may be waived by VPAA on a case-by-case basis) (Student admitted provisionally, however, must earn a cumulative GPA of 2.00 at the end of their second semester or be placed on Academic Suspension.)
+- Enroll for more than 15 hours - Serve on a University recruitment team (may be waived by VPAA on a case-by-case basis)

 Transferring students who were on academic probation or suspension at the previous college last attended, or who had a cumulative GPA below 2.00, will be admitted on Academic Probation.
 Those students whose last prior attendance was more than five years ago will be considered by the Application Review Committee on a case-by-case basis.